dakshsawhneyy/My-Portpholio/README.md

 Learn a bit about who I am, what I love doing, and why I'm passionate about programming.
 I'm more than just a Frontend developer — <I'm a Football player, Gamer(who loves to play story games) and ofcourse a true and Caring Friend😁".

 ### 📞 Let's Connect
 Got questions, feedback, or just want to chat?
-I'm all ears!
-You can reach out to me via email at  darkstardaksh@email.com  or connect with me on <br>instagram platform [@dakshsawhneyy]<br/> I'm always up for a good conversation!
+I'm all ears!<hr> You can reach out to me via email at  darkstardaksh@gmail.com  or connect with me on <br>instagram platform [@dakshsawhneyy]<br/><hr/> I'm always up for a good conversation!

 ## How It Works